Nur al-Din Zengi: War against Crusaders

-Nur ad-Din was the second son of Imad al-Din Zengi, the Turkmen atabeg of Aleppo and Mosul, who was a devoted enemy of the crusader presence in Syria.
+Born in February 1118, Nur ad-Din was the second son of Imad al-Din Zengi, the Turcoman atabeg of Aleppo and Mosul, who was a devoted enemy of the crusader presence in Syria.
 After the assassination of his father in 1146, Nur ad-Din and his older brother Saif ad-Din Ghazi I divided the kingdom between themselves, with Nur ad-Din governing Aleppo and Saif ad-Din Ghazi establishing himself in Mosul.
-The border between the two new kingdoms was formed by al-Khabur River.
+The border between the two new kingdoms was formed by the Khabur River.
 Almost as soon as he began his rule, Nur ad-Din attacked the Principality of Antioch, seizing several castles in the north of Syria, while at the same time he defeated an attempt by Joscelin II to recover the County of Edessa, which had been conquered by Zengi in 1144.
 In 1146, after the Frankish attempt to reoccupy Edessa, Nur ad-Din massacred the local Armenian Christian population of the city and destroyed its fortifications, in punishment for assisting Joscelin in this attempt.
-According to Thomas Asbridge, the women and children of Edessa were enslaved.
+The women and children of Edessa were enslaved.

 Nur ad-Din sought to make alliances with his Muslim neighbours in northern Iraq and Syria in order to strengthen the Muslim front against their Crusader enemies.
 In 1147, he signed a bilateral treaty with Mu'in ad-Din Unur, governor of Damascus.
 As part of this agreement, he also married Mu'in ad-Din's daughter Ismat ad-Din Khatun.
 Together Mu'in ad-Din and Nur ad-Din besieged the cities of Bosra and Salkhad, which had been captured by a rebellious vassal of Mu'in ad-Din named Altuntash, but Mu'in ad-Din was always suspicious of Nur ad-Din's intentions and did not want to offend his former crusader allies in Jerusalem, who had helped defend Damascus against Zengi.
 To reassure Mu'in ad-Din, Nur ad-Din curtailed his stay in Damascus and turned instead towards the Principality of Antioch, where he was able to seize Artah, Kafar Latha, Basarfut, and Bara.